-No sooner had he sent the message than two Dusmanyu appeared at the door.
+No sooner had he sent the message than the Dusmanyu appeared at his door.
 They were identical.
 Same mask, same clothing, same cybernetic enhancements.
 Only a mark near the right shoulder distinguished them, a kind of hieroglyphic sign.

-“Get out, stand in front of the vehicle,” a mechanical sounding translator attached to the Dusmanyu on the left announced.
+“Get out, stand in front of the vehicle,” the mechanical sounding translator announced.

-Lightening flashed in the north momentarily showing red, electrical implants, serving as eyes, behind her mask.
+Lightening flashed in the north momentarily showing red, electrical implants, serving as eyes, behind the mask.

-“We do not clean the streets,” the other Dusmanyu said.
+“We are not street cleaners,” the other Dusmanyu said.

 Tarharqo and Zimudar walked to the front of the freighter.